StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/health.md

 Now let's change the `http.status_code` of the second span to `400`

-As you can see with the image below, the second component successfully turned into a critical state and the health status propagate upwards to the parent component.
+As you can see with the image below, the second component turned into a critical state and the health status propagate upwards to the parent component.

 {% tabs %}